All photocopies of tax returns must be signed and dated

 Electronic returns do not have a signature block, so provide your signature and date at the bottom of the form.
 Do not submit the Electronic Summary Page by itself, send the equivalent of the acceptable forms specified above.

-Print the student's name and social security number in the upper right corner of each tax return.
+Print the student's name and student ID number in the upper right corner of each tax return.